You qualify for Seniors Supplement if you:

 - Quarter 2—20 September to 19 December = 91 days

 - Quarter 3—20 December to 19 March = 90 days (leap year 91 days)

 - Quarter 4—20 March to 19 June = 92 days

 If your Seniors Supplement entitlement begins or ends within a quarter, you will only be paid for the days on which you were entitled to it.

 The Seniors Supplement is adjusted in March and September each year, in line with upward movements in the Consumer Price Index—that is, in line with increases in the costs of living.

 Your eligibility for Seniors Supplement is automatically assessed when you claim a Commonwealth Seniors Health Card.
 You do not need to make a separate claim for the supplement.

 You must provide details of a bank account into which we can pay your supplement.

-If you get Seniors Supplement, you will also get the Clean Energy Advance.
+If you get Seniors Supplement, you will also get the Clean Energy Supplement.